jshumphrey/full_course_yellow/README.md

 ### Monitored Servers

-"Monitored" servers are servers where the bot is invited simply to be able to look through the server's members.
+"Monitored" servers are servers where the bot is invited for the sole purpose of scanning the server's members.

 When a user has an alert raised against them, the bot will sweep through all of its Monitored servers, checking to see if that user is present in any of the servers.
-The alert that gets broadcast will include a list of any Monitored servers that the user is currently a member of, and it'll ping the respective role(s) for that server's admins.
+The alert that gets broadcast will include a list of any Monitored servers that the user is currently a member of, and it'll ping the respective roles for servers in which the user was detected.

 #### Required Permissions for Monitored Servers